practicalli/clojure/docs/install/clojure-cli.md

 Install the Clojure CLI which provides the essential tools for Clojure development.

 The Clojure CLI automatically downloads all library dependencies, including the Clojure Standard library.

-As Clojure itself is packages as a library (`.jar` Java ARchive), any version of Clojure can easily be used with a project or the Clojure CLI tool.
+As Clojure itself is packages as a library (`.jar` Java ARchive), any version of Clojure can be used with a project.

 === "Linux"